-- At the relevant payment times above he has not resigned as a director of the Company or has given notice of his resignation nor will he have been removed from office and he will have served as a director for at least 10 of the 12 months prior to the payment time, - In the event the Loan is repaid he will receive the balance of Fixed Payments within 21 days of the loan being repaid in full, - In the event he chooses to hand back the company's shares in full satisfaction of the loan, no further fixed payments will be made. - The Company will pay any fringe benefits tax payable in respect of the Loan. - The company may release an appropriate number of shares from any mortgage that it has taken in respect of the shares, having regard to any reduction in the balance of the loan or any increase in the value of the shares. - During the period no shares have been sold and no repayments made in respect of the loan.
+- At the relevant payment times above he has not resigned as a director of the Company or has given notice of his resignation nor will he have been removed from office and he will have served as a director for at least 10 of the 12 months prior to the payment time, - In the event the Loan is repaid he will receive the balance of Fixed Payments within 21 days of the loan being repaid in full, - In the event he chooses to hand back the company's shares in full satisfaction of the loan, no further fixed payments will be made. - The Company will pay any fringe benefits tax payable in respect of the Loan.

-NOTE 26: SHARE BASED PAYMENTS (CONT.)
+Note 26: Share based payments (Cont.)